simonlotzkar/1800_20233_17/README.md

         .address                 # [string] street number and name of location /updates                 # [subcollection] icecream machine status updates /ID
-                .dateSubmitted       # [timestamp] when the update was submitted .upvotes             # [number] indicates a user thought the update was accurate .downvotes           # [number] indicates a user thought the update was inaccurate
+                .distance            # [number] temporary field: calculated distance between a user and the restaurant .dateSubmitted       # [timestamp] when the update was submitted .upvotes             # [number] indicates a user thought the update was accurate .downvotes           # [number] indicates a user thought the update was inaccurate